tusharbhutt/Endless-Nodes/README.md

 When using the [ComfyUI](https://github.com/comfyanonymous/ComfyUI) interface for [Stable Diffusion](https://github.com/Stability-AI/stablediffusion), I sometimes find that the standard nodes and the many, many, many custom nodes out there don't work the way I want them to, or how I think they do.

 Rightly or wrongly, I am pretending to teach myself a bit of Python to get some nodes up and running to do what I'd like.
+Yes, I am using ChatGPT, and yes I am a glutton for punishment.
 There are no promises that these nodes will work for you or that I will maintain them.
 Feel free to do with them as you wish, according to the license model.

+**UPDATE: Oct 4, 2023**

++ Squished the bugs in the numeric to numerical and string nodes.
+Special thanks to [chrisgoringe](https://github.com/chrisgoringe) for some vital insight into correcting messy commas in the tuples for the converter nodes, much appreciated!
++ Added nodes to convert from string to numeric values, with some basic error checking.

 **UPDATE: Oct 3, 2023**